Cost to Replace Roof Tiles

 Is there any harm in leaving lichen on roof tiles?
 I know moss should be removed, but what about lichen?

-Repairing & Replacing Roof Joists
+Repairing and Replacing Roof Joists

 You may need your roof joists repaired or replaced.
 These are structural beams, generally wooden, that run horizontally and support the roof and connect opposing walls.
 It’s not unusual for the joists to weather and rot with time to the point that work will be needed to fix them or that they will need to be replaced entirely.